 Image Source: Spin Sucks

-Digital paid media includes sponsored posts on social media, display ads, and paid search advertising.
+Digital paid media includes social media advertising, display ads, and paid search advertising.
 These channels are typically more cost-effective and offer more precise targeting options.
 Digital paid media is ideal for clients that want to reach a specific audience and track their results more closely.
-It also works best for communications teams that don’t have the same budget their marketing brethren do but want to test some boosted, native, and advertorial content.
+It also works best for communications teams that don’t have the same budget their marketing brethren do but want to test some boosted, native, and advertorial or sponsored content.

-Earned media refers to any publicity or exposure that a company receives through third-party channels, such as media coverage, influencer promotions, product reviews, and customer testimonials.
+Earned media refers to any publicity, public relations, or exposure that a company receives through third-party channels, such as media coverage, influencer promotions, product reviews, and customer testimonials.

 Earned media is often seen as the most valuable channel because it is based on the reputation and credibility of the company, but because it relies on external influencers to promote, it’s a lot more challenging to achieve.
-That said, it can significantly affect a company's brand reputation and visibility.
+That said, it can significantly affect a company's brand reputation, social media followers, and visibility.
+That's why earned media is one of the key performance indicators used by PR professionals.

 Shared media includes any content that is shared on social media, such as user-generated content, social media posts, and influencer marketing.
-It allows organizations to reach a broader audience and leverage the power of user-generated content.
+It allows organizations to reach a broader audience and leverage the power of user-generated content (such as social media influencers) on third-party platforms.
 Shared media is best suited for clients that have a strong social media presence and actively engage with their followers.

 Owned media includes any content that a company creates and controls—and it lives on something they own, such as their website or blog.
-It is essential for building brand awareness and establishing thought leadership while allowing organizations to control their messaging and create content that is tailored to their target audience.
+It is an essential tool used by marketing professionals for building brand awareness and establishing thought leadership while allowing organizations to control their messaging and create content that is tailored to their target audience.

 Owned media is best suited for clients that have a strong content marketing strategy and want to establish themselves as industry leaders.